VidyakamalNSIT/M.Tech-Thesis-Project/README.md

-# M.Tech-Thesis-Project
+# M.Tech Thesis

-## Its my thesis project on Sentiment analysis on political speeches for fulfillment of M.Tech
+## Sentiment Analysis on Political Speeches And its Impact on Indian Politics

 This thesis project addresses the problem of sentiment analysis of political speeches